 Before transplanting outdoors, seedlings need time to adjust, which helps you feel patient and proud of nurturing healthy plants.

 Place seedlings outside in a sheltered area for an hour or two.
 Bring them back inside.
-Increase that exposure gradually each day.
+Increase the exposure gradually each day.

 After seven to ten days, stems strengthen and leaves thicken.
 At that point, transplanting is far less stressful for the plant.